BaileyLabUM/biosensor/README.md

 4. Execute the code by running the analyzeMRRData function.
 This function requires 5 input variable:
-    1. _time1_ - a number specifying the later time for net shift calculations
+    1. **time1** - a number specifying the later time for net shift calculations
-    2. _time2_ - a number specifying the earlier time for net shift calculations
+    2. **time2** - a number specifying the earlier time for net shift calculations
-    3. _filename_ - a string with the filename containing the chip layout
+    3. **filename** - a string with the filename containing the chip layout
-    4. _loc_ - a string with directory name to save plots and data files
+    4. **loc** - a string with directory name to save plots and data files
-    5. _fsr_ - a logical value indicating whether the data contains FSR shifts
+    5. **fsr** - a logical value indicating whether the data contains FSR shifts
-    6. _chkRings_ -  a logical value indicating if rings should be removed
+    6. **chkRings** -  a logical value indicating if rings should be removed
-    7. _plotData_ - a logical value indicating if data should be plotted, which will save a series of png files
+    7. **plotData** - a logical value indicating if data should be plotted, which will save a series of png files
-    8. _celebrate_ a logical value, set it to TRUE for to be alerted when your script has finished
+    8. **celebrate** - a logical value, set it to TRUE for to be alerted when your script has finished
     Note: to calculate net shift measurements, the relative shift at *time2 is subtracted from time1* (netshift = time1 - time2).